achillesn/cool-spinach/about.md

 ---
 title: About Us
-subtitle: A short page about us.
+subtitle: A short page about us and our vision.
 img_path: "/images/about-1.jpg"
 layout: page
 menu: